austin-smith/fusion-bridge/README.md

 -   `pikoServers` table for Piko-specific server info.
 -   `cameraAssociations` for linking devices (e.g., YoLink sensor to Piko camera).
 -   `automations` table for storing user-defined automation rules, linking source/target nodes and configuration.

+## Database Migrations

+When you modify the database schema (by editing `src/data/db/schema.ts`), you need to generate and apply migration files:

+1.  **Generate Migration Files:**
+    **Run this command FIRST** after changing `schema.ts`.
+    It compares your schema definition to the last known state (tracked in the `migrations/meta/` folder) and generates a new `.sql` file with the necessary changes (e.g., `ALTER TABLE`).
+    ```bash
+    pnpm db:generate

+    # Or run directly (adjust config path if needed):
+    # npx drizzle-kit generate:sqlite --config=./src/data/db/drizzle.config.ts
+    ```

+    *Troubleshooting:* If generation fails, check console errors.
+It might be due to issues with the `migrations/meta/_journal.json` file.
+Sometimes deleting the `migrations` folder entirely and re-running `pnpm db:generate` can reset the state, but this requires careful handling if you have existing migrations you want to preserve.

+2.  **Apply Migrations:**
+    **Run this command SECOND**, after successfully generating the migration file(s).
+    It executes any pending `.sql` migration files found in the `migrations` folder that haven't been recorded as applied in the `_journal.json` file.
+    ```bash
+    pnpm migrate

+    # This applies any pending migrations (including newly generated ones)
+    # to your database.
+    ```